smikhalevski/react-hookers/README.md

 ### `useSemanticMemo`

-The drop-in replacement for `React.useMemo` which provides thee semantic guarantee that the value produced by factory won't be "forgotten" until the hook is unmounted.
+The drop-in replacement for [`React.useMemo`](https://reactjs.org/docs/hooks-reference.html#usememo) which provides the semantic guarantee that the value produced by factory won't be "forgotten" until the hook is unmounted.

 ```ts
 const memoizedValue = useSemanticMemo(